 The South lost the Civil War because the people and their leaders lacked both organization and vision.
 All these “dissatisfied countrymen” to use Lincoln’s words understood only grievance and fury.
 No sense of unity, even under the threat of defeat could, for example, force Georgia to send troops to General Lee in Virginia.

 The politics of simmering outrage is aimless and fruitless.
-Leaders who promote incendiary hogwash for their own gain leave followers incensed and dangerous, as the ringleaders move on.
+Leaders who promote incendiary hogwash for their short-term gain leave followers riled, and dangerous, as the opportunists move on.

 Like on January 6, 2021.